-Bermuda is one of the largest reinsurance markets in the world with a robust, Solvency II equivalent, regulatory framework and the Bermuda Monetary Authority (BMA) is a well-established regulator.
-Bermuda has a highly qualified and experienced local workforce.
+Bermuda is one of the largest reinsurance markets in the world with a highly qualified and experienced local workforce; a robust, Solvency II equivalent, regulatory framework and the Bermuda Monetary Authority (BMA) is a well-established regulator.
+Bermuda has a highly qualified and experienced workforce.